 We think Landseer was an incredibly persistent and resilient person.
 Despite personal set back he was dedicated to making art, especially painting animals.

 Landseer started painting deer in the 1830s and explored similar themes for the next three decades.
-He studied domestic and farm animals and more exotic creatures in menageries, and in 1815 first exhibited paintings at the Royal Academy of Arts.
-He was encouraged to study animal anatomy and old master paintings by one of his tutors and attended anatomy classes.
+He studied domestic and farm animals and more exotic creatures, and in 1815 first exhibited paintings at the Royal Academy of Arts.
+He was encouraged to study animal anatomy by one of his tutors.
 His drawings show his desire to fully understand the anatomy and movement of animals.

 Landseer became an accomplished, wealthy painter but in 1840 he suffered a severe nervous breakdown.
 There were probably a number causes, including the stress he experienced because of the pressure to finish paintings, the death of his mother, and disappointments in his private life.
 Landseer did gradually recover, but the experience impacted on his career.
 He had a reputation for taking a long time over his paintings sometimes leaving them unfinished.